aws-samples/serverless-samples/fargate-rest-api/javascript-rest-nlb-ecs-sam/README.md

 git push origin main
 ```

 This will trigger a new deployment in CodePipeline.
 Navigate to the CodePipeline in AWS Management Console to see the process and status.
 You can also release changes manually by clicking the "Release change" button.
+For the proceeding commands to run successfully, the Production environment has to be deployed, which requires manual approval (via CodePipline in AWS Console) once the integration tests have successfully completed.

 ![CodePipeline](./assets/CodePipeline.png)